abrazinskas/FewSum/README.md

 pip install -r requirements.txt
 ```

-Add the root directory to the path.
+Add the root directory to the path if you want to execute scripts from the command line.

 ```
 export PYTHONPATH=root_path:$PYTHONPATH